5of12/5of12.github.io/_posts/2025-09-04-playtonik-looping.md

 So at this point, we can trigger the notes and we can read the stored MIDI information from the buffer - but we can't link those together due to the threading limitations.
 Darn.

-My first approach was to use the thread to store the note into a concurrent array that could then be accessed in the main thread to play the notes.
+My first approach was to use the thread to store the note in a concurrent array that could then be accessed in the main thread to play the notes.
 This did produce some level of playback of the recorded melody, but the timing was off.
-As the notes were being stored without any information about when they should be played, the update loop would trigger them whenever it got round to it, causing major delays in when the notes sounded.
+As the notes were being stored without timing information, the update loop would trigger them whenever it got round to it, causing major delays in when the notes sounded.

 Now we're getting notes out, but they're not as we performed them - which for a music making tool is far from the ideal situation.